epfl-ada/ada-2024-project-datapilots/README.md

 ├── tests                       <- Tests of any kind
 │
 │
-├── results.ipynb               <- Notebook containing our analyses (calls helper functions from data_utils.py)
+├── results.ipynb               <- Notebook containing our analyses (calls helper functions from data_utils.py
+│                                  and imports utilities from modules_utils.py)
 │
 ├── .gitignore                  <- List of files ignored by git ├── pip_requirements.txt        <- File for installing python dependencies